Building the Perfect Recruitment Tech Stack in 7 steps

 • Customer Relationship Management (CRM): Essential for managing client and candidate relationships, tracking interactions, and scheduling follow-ups.

-• Job Board Platforms: Facilitate wide distribution of job postings across various platforms and aggregators.
+• Job Boards: Facilitate wide distribution of job postings across various platforms and aggregators.

 • Candidate Sourcing Tools: Aids in finding potential candidates through diverse channels like social media, professional networks, and online communities.